SergeyDertan/SRegionProtector-GoMint/README.md

 * High performance
 ## Translating help required

-## Commands and permissions can be found at [Wiki](https://github.com/SergeyDertan/SRegionProtector/wiki).
+## Commands, permissions and flags can be found at [Wiki](https://github.com/SergeyDertan/SRegionProtector/wiki).

 ## !Warning! some flags may not work because they are disabled, pls check config.yml first